mig-hub/web-utils/README.md

 This makes the strings ready to be used as a slug in a URL.
 It removes the accents, replaces a lot of separators with dashes and escapes it.
-By default it forces the output to be lowercase, but if you pass `false` as a second argument, it will not change the case of letters.
+By default it forces the output to be lowercase, but if you pass `false` as the second argument, it will not change the case of letters.

 `label_for_field(string_or_symbol)`
 -----------------------------------

 Returns a human readable version of a field name.
+So `:label_for_field` returns `"Label for field"`.
-It says `field`, but it could be any kind of symbol I guess.
+It says `field`, but it could be used with any kind of symbol.

 `each_stub(nested_object) {|object,key_or_index,value| ... }`
 -------------------------------------------------------------